Daniel-KM/Omeka-S-module-ApiInfo/README.md

 **Notes**
 - the infos are available only through the api controller.
-To get them via `api()`, use à standard api search and use `getTotalResults()` on the response.
+To get them via `api()`, use a standard api search and use `getTotalResults()` on the response.
 - For media inside a site, the search query should use `items_site_id`, since the argument `site_id` has another meaning currently inside the core.
 - For  files, use a standard media query with `has_original=1`, `has_thumbnails=1`